About Us

 Theresa Wrangham

-In 2001 Theresa co-founded the Autism Society of Boulder County (ASBC) in Colorado and served five terms as its president and seven years on their board.
-She also served on the Board of Directors for the Autism Society of Colorado and Board of Directors SafeMinds.
-Theresa also serves on advisory board for the US Autism Association (USAAA) and serves as their conference moderator.
-As a former member of the Boulder Valley School District Special Education Advisory Committee and Boulder Valley School District Design Advisory Committee for the 18-21 Education Facility, Theresa has worked for better special-ed services and facilities in her community.
+Theresa co-founded the Autism Society of Boulder County (ASBC) in 2001, serving five terms as president and seven years on the board.
+She also held board positions with the Autism Society of Colorado and SafeMinds, and served as an advisory board member for the US Autism Association (USAAA).
+Locally, she contributed to the Boulder Valley School District Special Education Advisory Committee and the Design Advisory Committee for the 18-21 Education Facility.

-In 2006, the Boulder County Business Report recognized Theresa as a Health Care Hero and in 2012 she received the Chairman's Award from the US Autism & Asperger's Association.
+Recognition includes the 2006 Boulder County Business Report Health Care Hero award and the 2012 Chairman's Award from the US Autism & Asperger's Association.

 Make A Difference